 Dr. Peyton Westlake/Darkman

-- Berserk Button: Don't call Darkman "freak", try to cheat him out of a carnival prize, or as noted below, the surgery that keeps his burns from being unbearably painful had the side effect of giving him a lot of these.
+- Berserk Button: Don't call Darkman a "freak", try to cheat him out of a carnival prize, or as noted below, the surgery that keeps his burns from being unbearably painful had the side effect of giving him a lot of these.

 - Blessed with Suck: The treatment that cut off his pain, allows him to be super strong and tough, but also makes him prone to severe mood swings.

 - Cursed with Awesome: However, he does possess superhuman strength, durability, and agility caused by the surgery.
-Once, he was able to adapt the surgery procedure, he was able to kick a lot of ass and escape mostly without injury.
+Once, he was able to adapt to the surgery procedure, he was able to kick a lot of ass and escape mostly without injury.

-- Coat, Hat, Mask: Well more accurately Coat, Hat, Bandages.
+- Coat, Hat, Mask: Well, more accurately: Coat, Hat, Bandages.

 - Disability Superpower: Indirectly invoked — Westlake didn't get his powers from the explosion, but as a side-effect of the doctors' attempts to treat him.

 - Did Not Get the Girl: He could have, but chooses not to in the end.

 - Doesn't Like Guns: Slightly subverted.
 He rarely uses any type of firearm, preferring to use science and his strength.
 When he does, its for show.
 However, that doesn't excluded the fact he does murder Skip with his own fake machine gun leg in the novelization of the first film.

 - Facial Horror: His face is disfigured beyond recognition following Durant's attack on his lab.